sinclairzx81/typebox/readme.md

 ### Interfaces

 It is possible to create interfaces from TypeBox types.
 Consider the following code that creates a `ControllerInterface` type that has a single function `createRecord(...)`.
-The following code is typical TypeScript that describes an interface.
+The following is how one would approach this in TypeScript.

 ```typescript
 interface CreateRecordRequest {